fentybit/git_and_github/03_basics_of_git_adding_and_committing.md

 ## Git Init and Git Status

-`git status` gives information on the <a href="https://git-scm.com/docs/git-status">current status</a> of a git repository and its contents.
+`git status` gives information on the current status of a git repository and its contents.
 It's very useful, but at the moment we don't have any repos to check the status of.<br />
+<a href="https://git-scm.com/docs/git-status">Git Status Documentation</a><br />

-Use `git init` to create a <a href="https://git-scm.com/docs/git-init">new git</a> repository.
+Use `git init` to create a new git repository.
 Before we can do anything git-related, we must initialize a repo first!
 This is something you do once per project.
-Initialize the repo in the top-level folder containing your project.
+Initialize the repo in the top-level folder containing your project.<br />
+<a href="https://git-scm.com/docs/git-init">Git Init Documentation</a><br />

 ## The Mysterious `.git` Folder